Grind Stormer

 Because your weapon options are limited you’ll need to adjust to the quirks of each quickly.
 Missiles only fire in a straight line, requiring you to position yourself in the line of fire frequently.
 The shot can produce a wide spread but also leaves gaps in offense; gaps that enemies can exploit.
 The Search is your best friend or worst enemy.
 They will aggressively mow down weaker ships before they even appear.
 But they have a habit of sticking to larger objects while leaving you wide open.
 They require a little babysitting.

 Regardless of the mode you choose Grind Stormer is an incredibly difficult game.
-I would even say it is one of the most difficult of that generation that isn’t broken.
+I would even say it is one of the most difficult of that generation that is not broken.
 One hit means death and sends you back to a checkpoint.
 Shields are rare in Grind Stormer mode, making every bullet that much more dangerous.
 Despite the rate at which the game throws around point bonuses extra lives from scoring are not common.
 And to top it all off the game has limited credits.
 Someone clearly did not want players reaching the end of the game.

 Grind Stormer is only five levels long yet each stage feels two or three times as long.
 Its grueling as each stage seems to never end.
 Enemy waves are frequent and mixed with in with larger capital ships.
 The game does a good job of herding you into corners or enemy fire by having so many points you need to focus on.
 Yet the most dangerous element is enemy bullets.
 In the arcade it could reach as high as eighty to one hundred shots filling the screen.
 The home port only manages half of that but it is no less dangerous.